 - 1 pound shrimp (size: 30-40 count or larger) — peeled and deveined

 - Bring a large pot of water to a boil.
 Add the noodles and cook until just tender, about 4 minutes — or according to package directions.
 Drain the noodles, rinse briefly with cold water.
 When well drained, transfer to a bowl.
 Toss with the sesame oil, to coat lightly and set aside.

-- In a small bowl, combine the oyster sauce, soy sauce, fish sauce, cornstarch, and pepper; stir to dissolve the cornstarch.
+- Combine the oyster sauce, soy sauce, fish sauce, cornstarch, and pepper in a small bowl and stir to dissolve the cornstarch.

 - Add the shrimp and cook until the shrimp begin to turn pink, 2-3 minutes, stirring occasionally.
 Once the shrimp are no longer translucent, add the noodles to the pan and stir to combine with vegetables and shrimp.

-- Gently toss the sauce with the noodles and vegetables until well coated; cook until the sauce is bubbly and thickened.
+- Lastly, gently toss the sauce with the noodles and vegetables until well coated; cook until the sauce is bubbly and thickened.
 Serve immediately.